mcthoren/particle_weather/README.md

-This code collects and graphs data from a Geiger-counter hooked up to a Schmidt trigger hooked up to a raspberry pi GPIO pin.
+This code collects and graphs data from a Geiger counter hooked up to a Schmitt trigger hooked up to a raspberry pi GPIO pin.

 this code can be found in the following places: